Ad-supported interface

 Yardbook was built desktop-first and the heritage shows on a phone — small tap targets, slow rendering, layouts that assume a mouse.
 Grassr is mobile-first by design, built for the truck not the desk.

 In Yardbook you finish a job, then send an invoice, then wait for the customer to pay.
 In Grassr the card on file is charged the moment you mark the job complete.
 No invoice email.
 No chasing.
-Receipt sent automatically.
+Receipt emailed automatically.

 Yardbook makes money from ads in the app and a payment processing margin.
 Every screen has a banner you'd rather not see.
 Grassr has no ads, ever — and the interface was designed in 2024, not retrofitted from a 2010 desktop app.